Does Suboxone Show Up On A Drug Test?

 • Type of Test: Specialized tests are required to find buprenorphine.

-Why Drug Testing Matters in Recovery
+Why Drug Testing Matters for Suboxone Recovery Treatment

 • Clinicians to confirm adherence to your MAT program